StackVista/stackstate-docs/setup/linux-install/README.md

 ## Choosing your installation type

-StackState can be installed either with linux packages on one or two linux machines or with Helm on a Kubernetes cluster \(in _beta_\).
-The former is discussed in the remainder of this document, for the latter see [Kubernetes installation](kubernetes/).
+StackState can be installed either with Linux packages on one or two linux machines or with Helm on a [Kubernetes](../kubernetes-install/README.md) cluster.

-Before setting up StackState on one or two linux machine, you need to choose whether you want to run StackState in development, POC, or production mode.
+Before setting up StackState, you need to choose whether you want to run StackState in Development, POC, or Production mode.

-* **Development** requires only one machine, but will be limited to 1000 components/relations per view, due to the limited setup.
+* **Development setup:** requires only one machine, but will be limited to 1000 components/relations per view, due to the limited setup.
 This is recommended for small trials.
-* **POC** setup is used for bigger installations, giving almost the same power as production, but is not suited for processing perpetual data streams.
+* **POC setup:** used for bigger installations, giving almost the same power as production, but is not suited for processing perpetual data streams.
-* **Production** is used when bringing StackState to production or when the other environments are too limiting.
+* **Production setup:** used when bringing StackState to production or when the other environments are too limiting.

 ## Requirements

-Before starting the installation, ensure your system\(s\) meet StackState's [installation requirements](requirements.md).
+Before starting the installation, ensure your system\(s\) meet the StackState [installation requirements](requirements.md).

 ## Packages

 There is an RPM package available that provides easy installation and upgrade of StackState on Fedora, Red Hat or CentOS.
-For Debian and Ubuntu there is a DEB package available.
+For Debian and Ubuntu, there is a DEB package available.
 Packages can be obtained from our [distribution website](../download.md).

 ## Installation

 StackState supports three different installation configurations:

-* a [production setup](production-installation.md) suitable for production use.
+* [**Production setup**](production-installation.md) suitable for production use.
-* a [proof-of-concept setup](poc-installation.md) suitable for proof of concepts.
+* [**Proof-of-concept \(POC\) setup**](poc-installation.md) suitable for proof of concepts.
+This is not suited for processing perpetual data streams.
-* a [development setup](development-installation.md) suitable for a pilot or demo.
+* [**Development setup**](development-installation.md) suitable for a pilot or demo.
 This setup can deal with limited amounts of topology \(max 1000 components/relations per view\).

 ## Upgrading